-Students who are admitted to the program will need to apply for a visa.
-Before doing so, they must register with Campus France.
+If you are admitted to the program, you will need to apply for a visa; however, before doing so, you must register with Campus France.
 The registration process can take some time and must be completed before a visa application can be completed.
-See Campus France’s website for more information.

-Students must register for compulsory, government-mandated health coverage.
-This coverage guarantees students basic, comprehensive health care coverage for the entirety of their stay in France.
+You must register for compulsory, government-mandated health coverage.
+This coverage guarantees you basic, comprehensive health care coverage for the entirety of your stay in France.

 Please review the Health and Safety information available on the Penn Global Support Services website.
 Details on Travel Warnings, if relevant, are posted under International Travel Guidance.